novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 It fully utilises Flink tasks to distribute training process within a Flink cluster.
 Of course, Flink ML module limits us by only those ML algotithms, which it supports at the moment.
 As of today, it is quite rich list of supported ML algorithms including typical data preparation algorithms, for example data normalisation.

+## External Libraries

-When it comes to other libraries, which are coming from the Python or C++ world, we can only do a model inference.
+When it comes to other libraries, which are coming from Python or C world, we can only use them in Flink to do a model inference.
-In order to load that model, we either use available JVM SDK of the target library or we can also use PyFlink and load any Python-wrapped model.
+In order to load a model produced by external library, we either use available JVM SDK of that library or we can also use PyFlink and load any Python-based model.
-If our ML library has C/C++ interface, then we can also use Scala/Java wrappers for those libraries, for example `libtorch`.
+If our ML library has C/C++ interface, then we can also use JVM language wrappers for those libraries, for example `libtorch` has Scala wrapper [storch](https://storch.dev/about.html).
+In this case native library will be used via Java Native Interface.

 # Ways to do ML in Flink

- Let's look at the table below to see all options we have to do ML tasks in Flink:
+ Let's look at the table below with all options we have to apply Machine Learning in Flink:

 | Library Name / Approach   |  Native Training Support | Inference Support | Remark                                        |
 | ------------------------- | ----------------- | ------------------| --------------------------------------------- |